smallfoxx/GW2.PS/README.md

 ## Installation

-The intention is to install the module from the PowerShell Gallery with the following command:
+The module is available from the official PowerShell Gallery with the following command:

     Install-Module -Name GW2.PS

 However, this is still in pre-production, so if you want to use this early, you can download the contents of the [Module](/smallfoxx/GW2.PS/tree/main/Module) folder to your local system and run:

-    Import-Module <pathToDownloadFolder>\GW2.PS.psd1
+    Import-Module <pathToDownloadFolder>\GW2.PS

 ## Setup